moritzsalla/cci-physcomp-final/journal/week-6/README.md

 #### Fading function

+Fades led to 255.
+When at 255, fades back to 0.
+Endless loop.
+Starting point for more complex functions.

 ```c++
 void torch_single_fade (int i, int t) {
   for (int fadeValue = 0 ; fadeValue <= 255; fadeValue += 1) {